Girl from the North Country (musical): Toronto and West End revival (2019-20)

-Broadway (2020)
+Broadway (2020-22)

 Girl from the North Country made its Broadway premiere at the Belasco Theatre, beginning previews on 7 February 2020 and opening on 5 March 2020.
 The COVID-19 pandemic shuttered Broadway theaters on 12 March 2020; Girl from the North Country resumed performances on 13 October 2021.
-On 12 January 2022, it was announced the show would play its final performance at the Belasco Theatre on January 23, with initial plans to reopen at a different Shubert house in the spring.
-The show subsequently reopened at the Belasco Theatre on 29 April 2022 for a limited engagement set to conclude on June 19.
+On 12 January 2022, it was announced the show would play its final performance at the Belasco Theatre on 23 January, with initial plans to reopen at a different Shubert house in the spring.
+The show subsequently reopened at the Belasco Theatre on 29 April 2022 for a limited engagement set to conclude on 19 June.

-On May 16, 2022, it was announced that prior to re-opening, the Broadway production was filmed for a future public release.
-Producers Tristan Baker and Charlie Parsons remarked "We feel that now was the right time to capture this incredible production ...
+Prior to the play's official reopening in 2022, a performance was professionally filmed.
+Producers Tristan Baker and Charlie Parsons commented, "We feel that now was the right time to capture this incredible production ...
 This was the right time with the right cast, and everything fell into place perfectly.
-This story is beautiful and deserves to be seen by audiences all over, even if they can't make it to the theater," while revealing that negotiations were underway to find a distributor.
+This story is beautiful and deserves to be seen by audiences all over, even if they can't make it to the theater."
+PBS broadcast the filmed play on 23 May 2025, as part of its Great Performances series.

-Australia & New Zealand Tour (2022)
+Australia and New Zealand tour (2022)

 In Australia and New Zealand, a 2022 touring production starred Lisa McCune, Helen Dallimore, Terence Crawford, Peter Kowitz, Grant Piro, Greg Stone and Peter Carroll.

-UK/Ireland Tour (2022)
+Ireland and UK tour (2022-23)

-Also in May 2022, casting was announced for the show's first tour of Ireland and the UK, and on 25 June 2022 the tour opened at the 3Olympia theatre in Dublin.
+In May 2022, casting was announced for the show's first tour of Ireland and the UK, and on 25 June 2022 the tour opened at the 3Olympia Theatre in Dublin.
 Writer and director Conor McPherson said, "Collaborating with Bob Dylan has been a unique privilege for me.
 We have had an amazing journey opening on Broadway and in the West End but I feel particularly excited and moved to finally bring this work to my home town of Dublin and on tour around the UK."

 The tour's last venues in 2023 were Norwich Theatre Royal, Leicester Curve, and New Wimbledon Theatre, the final performance 18th March.
 Critical reception was the same as the production had received on its first opening in 2017.

-North American Tour (2023)
+North American tour (2023)

-Also in May 2022, Girl From the North Country announced that the North American Tour would launch in Fall of 2023 in Minneapolis, Minnesota at the historic Orpheum Theatre, which Dylan previously owned.
+In May 2022, it was announced that the Girl From the North Country's North American Tour would launch in Fall of 2023 in Minneapolis, Minnesota at the historic Orpheum Theatre, which Dylan previously owned.

+London revival (2025)

+The musical returned to The Old Vic in London (where it originally premiered) for a limited 9 week season from 24 June until 23 August 2025 with the original creative team.